Milijas404/Milijas404/README.md

 ## 📖 About Me

-I am a [Student] with a passion for [Your Area of Interest].
-My goal is to [Your Career Goal or Mission].
-In my free time, I enjoy [coding, learning and sports].
+I am a Student with a passion for finance, big data.
+In my free time, I enjoy coding, reading and sports.

 ## 📝 Projects